ambyte/StickyWindows/README.md

 This library helps creating window applications where the windows can both stick to screen borders and to each other.

+In version 0.4 project updated to .NET 4.6.2 and uses Microsoft.Xaml.Behaviors.Wpf instead of System.Windows.Interactivity

 The code originates from the Codeproject article [Sticky Windows - How to make your (top-level) forms to stick one to the other or to the screen](https://www.codeproject.com/Articles/6045/Sticky-Windows-How-to-make-your-top-level-forms-to) by Corneliu Tusnea.
 He never published a NuGet package, so I asked for his permission